EUPP-benchmark/ESSD-DRN/README.md

 # Details on the method

 The DRN approach proposed by Rasp and Lerch (2018)[^fn1] is a neural network (NN) based method where the distribution parameters of the post-processed probabilistic forecasts are obtained as the output of the NN model.
 Our implementation for the EUPPBench closely follow Rasp and Lerch (2018)[^fn1] and use a NN with one hidden layer of 512 nodes.
 The input predictors of our NN model are listed in the following table, and all predictors except for the date information and the embedding are normalized to the range [0,1] using a min-max scalar before training.
 We assume a Guassian distribution for the post-processing temperature forecasts, and the NN model returns the mean and standard deviation of the distribution as outputs.
-For each lead time, a single NN model is estimated jointly for all stations, using the CRPSS as a custom loss function.
+For each lead time, a single NN model is estimated jointly for all stations, using the CRPS as a custom loss function.
 The model predictions are made locally adaptive by the use of embeddings of both the station identifiers and the summarized land usage information.
+We repeat the model estimation for 10 times and take the average outputs to get the final parameters of the post-processed distributional forecasts.

 |Predictor| Description|
 |-------------|---------------|